 So if you haven’t flossed ever, it might be time to start flossing.
-And if you have been religiously flossing, or flossing from time to time, then this is your chance to find out if you are flossing right, or if you need to floss more or less.
+And if you have been religiously flossing, or flossing from time to time, then this is your chance to find out if you are flossing the right way.

 Let’s take a look at some flossing myths and get the facts straight once and for all.

 If you have bleeding gums, you may have neglected your oral health or are suffering from gingivitis.
 Either way, you need to make brushing and flossing part of your daily routine.

 Flossing helps minimize the growth of dental cavities and helps prevent tooth loss.
 It also makes sure your gums are strong and prevents gum growths.

-Myth No. 3: Flossing can be done freestyle
+Flossing Myth No. 3: Flossing can be done freestyle

 Just like there are different ways of brushing your teeth depending on your objective, flossing requires you follow certain techniques to maximize the benefits.
-Flossing requires that you do it consciously and with purpose; otherwise, you run the risk of damaging your gums and teeth.
+Flossing requires that you do it consciously and with purpose.
+Otherwise, you run the risk of damaging your gums and teeth.

 Irresponsibly flossing can damage your Sharpey’s fibers.
 These are tiny ligaments that keep your teeth firmly attached to the tooth-bearing bone of the jaw.

-Myth No. 4: Use only waxed floss.
+Flossing Myth No. 4: Use only waxed floss

 Reaping the maximum benefits of flossing depends more on the method you employ rather than just on the material or equipment being used.

-You can do this on and off strategy well if it means every other day－which is already sufficient for oral health.
+You can do this on and off strategy well if it means every other day, which is already sufficient for oral health.
 On the other hand, irregular flossing can lead to the proliferation of bad oral bacteria, thereby exacerbating bleeding gums or gingivitis.

-Flossing daily or every other day helps ensure there is a good balance of healthy oral flora in your mouth which, in turn, are vital to your total well-being.
+Flossing daily or every other day helps ensure there is a good balance of healthy oral flora in your mouth, which in turn are vital to your total well-being.
 By reaching hard to reach areas in between teeth, flossing helps remove trapped food particles and ensures tight contacts are clean.

-Whether you belong to the pro-flossing or anti-flossing camp, an undeniable fact about flossing is that it helps clean the teeth.
+Whether you belong to the pro-flossing or anti-flossing camp, an undeniable fact about flossing is that it helps clean your teeth.
 In doing so, flossing also aids in protecting the gums from getting damaged and thereby becoming repositories for plaque and bad bacteria.

 If flossing has never been part of your daily habit, then you may want to start integrating it into your oral healthcare now.
-You only need to do it at least once a every few days to reap all the benefits (though every day is ideal).
+You only need to do it at least once every few days to reap all the benefits (though every day is ideal).